Master of Accountancy (MACC)

 Master of Accountancy at Carroll College

-Nationwide, demand and wages for professional accountants are higher than average and are projected to remain high through 2024.
+Nationwide, demand and wages for professional accountants are higher than other professional averages and are projected to remain high through 2024.
 Changes in the educational requirements for individuals to become licensed as a CPA have made master of accounting degrees more desirable.
 All 55 U.S. jurisdictions require individuals to have earned 150 credit hours before becoming certified as a CPA.
 Some jurisdictions require the 150 credit hours to be earned prior to sitting for the CPA exam while some states require accounting credits to be taken at the master’s level in order to sit for the CPA exam.

 Ready to learn more?
 Request more information today!